collective/collective.autoresizetextarea/README.txt

 -----

-To add the auto-resize feature to a textarea you can either add an "autoresize" CSS class to a textarea:
+To add the auto-resize feature to a textarea you can either add an "autoresize" CSS class to the textarea:

     <textarea class="autoresize" />

-or change the jQuery selector in the second line of the javascripts/autoresize.js file.
+or change the jQuery selector in the second line of the javascripts/autoresize.js file:

     ...
     jq('textarea.mycssclass').autoResize({
+       ...
     ...